AFriendlyIrin/SMT-text-editing/README.md

 * **Godly → Almighty** because come on, this is *the* God we're talking about here.
 I can see why the localization used the more waffling "godly", as the Japanese is "Godly Spirit" (神霊) rather than the Japanese word for "god", but seriously.
 If we're supposed to believe YHVH is on a different level than all the other gods we encounter, his race name better have some oomph to it.
 "Almighty" has the bonuses of being a Christian term, a common epithet for Yahweh, and connection to the in-game Almighty element.
 * **Divine → Angel** & **Herald → Archangel** because that's what they are (and what they are in Japanese).
 I can understand why the localizers didn't translate them this way; it creates confusion with the Angel and Archangel demons, the former of which is now the absurdity that is "Angel Angel".
 The Japanese got around this by writing the race names in kanji and the demon names in katakana, but English has no equivalent trick.
 If you can think of some way to make that work in English, I'm all ears.
 * **Tyrant → Archdemon**: The Japanese (魔王) means "Demon Lord" and I felt that leaving out the "demon" part in a game about demons is a glaring oversight.
 I can see the reasoning here if you interpret "demon lord" as "evil lord", but come on.
 These are the big bad major story bosses, they need more oomph.
 "Archdemon" works well for this purpose, and as a bonus makes for a nice parallel with "Archangel", as the two races are of approximately equal importance.
+  * Alternate: **Archfiend**, which saves a few pixels in VWF.
+I don't like this because it creates a false connection with the "Fiend" race, but sometimes space limitations require it.
+(And, admittedly, it does sound cooler than "Archdemon".)
 * **Meta → Metahuman** should be self-explanatory.
 * **Flight → Bird** should need no explanation.
 Why they didn't do it that way in the first place is beyond me.
 "Flight" is an action, not a creature, Atlus.
 * **Wood → Flora** should need no explanation.
 This is basically the Pokemon "Grass" problem all over again.
 What may have tripped them up is that the Japanese (妖樹) means "tree", but the race obviously covers way more plants than just trees (and there's the issue that the "good" plant race is already localized as "Tree").
 I would also like some way to convey that they're evil, but I can't think of any words for "evil plant".
 Possible alternatives: